marciodosanjos/facebook-api/README.md

 # api-fb

-getting post and page data from Facebook API
+Getting post and page data from Facebook API with this NodeJS application.